What is Violin Bowing

 Violin bowing is the term used to describe the way in which a musical phrase or passage is to be executed or the signs by which the phrase or passage is usually marked.
 Appropriate violin bowing is absolutely necessary if the musical phrase or passage is to be rendered correctly and truthfully.
 The player’s right arm, hand, and bow produce tone quality, rhythm, dynamics, articulation and certain changes in timbre.
 This makes the violin bowing technique of the violinist’s choice, one of the important and difficult parts to a violin performance (1).

 Over the years the bow has undergone a number of changes.
-Credit is given to the Tourte family for the modern bow.
+The Tourte family has been given credit for the modern bow.
 Today, fine bows are made in much the same, if not exactly the same, manner as they once were by the craftsmen who designed them in France over 150 years ago (1).

 Six steps are needed to construct a quality bow.
 The process begins with carving and planning of Pemnambuco wood for the stick.
 Next, the frog is constructed.
 After the frog is done it is fitted to the stick and the stick brought into its final dimension.
-This is when the stick may be finished.
+This is when The stick is then finished here.
 Lapping and hairing is the last step (2).

 Violin Bowing Techniques